Young woman on the phone, discovering how to take equity out of your home.

 Hometap is similar to Unlock.
 They give you money upfront, and you have ten years to settle.

-During that time, you can either sell your home and pay them with the proceeds or buy them out some other way.
+During that time, you can either sell your home and pay them with the proceeds or buy them out some other way, such as a cash payment or refinance.

-The advantages of this approach are simple: no interest and no monthly payments.
+The advantage of this approach is simple: no monthly payments.

 One thing to remember: Hometap isn’t available in every state.
 So check if you’re eligible before setting your heart on using the service.